We pit camera phone vs digital camera in a quest to determine which is best for photographers and videographers. It’s closer than you’d think!

 Pixel 7 Pro · f/1.85 · 1/24s · 6.81mm · ISO592

 Take a look at a list of the best mirrorless cameras or even the best DSLRs and you’ll see raw imaging capability that is, for the moment, beyond that of smartphones.
-However, with their unique advantages of size and utility, and depending on what you’re out to shoot, they could be the better personal choice.
+However, with their unique advantages of size and utility, and depending on what you’re out to shoot, the latter may be your personal choice.
 And so, we’ve put together this guide to combine smartphones and cameras, category by category, to help you figure out which is right for you.

 Let’s run through the key strengths and weaknesses of smartphones and cameras as we aim to settle the question: smartphone vs digital camera: which is better?